SparkyCoder/Gpio_Controller_Api/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Your API should now be listening for requests on Port 3005 of your developement board.
+Your API should now be listening for requests on Port 3005 (Change in [AppSettings](https://github.com/SparkyCoder/Gpio_Controller_Api/blob/main/GpioController/appsettings.json)).<br/>
-Using curl or PostMan send an HTTP to your boards ip address using the routes below.<br/>
+Using curl send an HTTP request to your boards ip address using the routes below.<br/>

 Endpoints:
 - GET /gpios - Returns a list available GPIOs on your board